directus/directus/docs/contributing/running-locally.md

 }
 ```

 2. Make sure that you have caching disabled as it otherwise returns the cached response.
-To disable this, goto your `.env` file in the API and set `CACHE_ENABLED` to `false`.
+To disable this, go to your `.env` file in the API and set `CACHE_ENABLED` to `false`.

 3. In the `tsconfig.json`, set `sourceMap` to true.